querycert/qcert/README.md

 Building those Java components also requires a recent version of ant (and the ODM rules support has additional pre-requisites).

 Both the `javac` and the `ant` executables must be available from the command line.

-#### Node.js (Recommended)

-Execution and testing for the JavaScript compilation target, as well demo material, requires Node.js.
-We suggest Node.js version 10 or 12.

-Node.js can be installed from https://nodejs.org/en/

 #### Scala (Optional)